Voldemort108X/hetero_uncertainty/README.md

 *   `--motion-loss-type`: Defines the type of motion loss used during training. `'wmse'` indicates a weighted mean squared error loss.

-*   `--variance-loss-type 'beta-NLL'`: Specifies the type of variance-related loss. `'beta-NLL'` refers to a beta-weighted negative log-likelihood loss.
+*   `--variance-loss-type`: Specifies the type of variance-related loss. `'beta-NLL'` refers to a beta-weighted negative log-likelihood loss.

 *   `--batch-size`: Batch size.